 Although Feldman represented the Arvizos, according to television and radio host Larry King, in a private conversation shortly before Jackson’s trial began Feldman admitted that he did not believe them, that he felt they only wanted money and that the mother was a ”whacko”.
 King testified about it at Jackson’s trial but due to the hearsay nature of his testimony the jury was not allowed to be present and to take his testimony into consideration.
 Earlier in April in his own testimony Larry Feldman denied making these remarks.

-It should be also noted that the California law that allowed the Chandlers to push the civil trial ahead of the criminal trial in 1993-94 was changed since – according to Santa Barbara District Attorney, Thomas Sneddon directly because of what happened in the Chandler case.
-Because of that change, an accuser in a sexual assault case cannot pursue a civil lawsuit right away and the new law restricts a civil trial from preceding a criminal trial in a related matter.
-It is for this reason that the Arvizos could not use the same strategy as what the Chandlers did in 1993.
-They had no choice but to begin a criminal trial first.
+It should be also noted that the California law that allowed the Chandlers to push the civil trial ahead of the criminal trial in 1993-94 was changed since – according to Santa Barbara District Attorney, Thomas Sneddon, directly because of what happened in the Chandler case.
+Because of that change the Arvizos could not use the same strategy as what the Chandlers did in 1993, even though they first too went to civil lawyers, rather than police or the district attorney.
 And if they had won the criminal case that could have been used to secure an automatic win for them in a civil court too, as we have learnt from the cross-examination of William Dickerman by Thomas Mesereau:

 But you certainly know that if someone has a judgment of a criminal conviction against them for sexual assault, you can use that in a civil court to establish liability and not have to incur the expenses and the time involved in a trial on liability, right?